-Spring 2018 at The Outdoor Classroom: “Creatures & Habitats” for Kindergarten – 5th Grade
+Fall 2018 at The Outdoor Classroom: CURRICULUM COMING SOON for Kindergarten – 5th Grade

 Bring a class or group of ten or more K-5 students to the Outdoor Classroom to learn more about creatures and their habitats!
 Contact Lori.firstname.lastname@example.org for more information.

-- Under the forest canopy, students will explore how forests regenerate themselves with the help of the creatures who live there.
-Students will design and test seed dispersal models that mimic ways in which seeds travel enabling seeds to flourish and regenerate the forest habitat.
-NGSS Making Models: Successful Seeds Disperse: ETS1.B: Science and Engineering Practices: Engineering Design: Develop a simple sketch, drawing, or physical model to illustrate how the shape of an object helps it function as needed to solve a given problem.
+- Explored how forests regenerate themselves with the help of the creatures who live there.
+Students designed and tested seed dispersal models that mimic ways in which seeds travel enabling seeds to flourish and regenerate the forest habitat.
+NGSS Making Models: Successful Seeds Disperse: ETS1.B: Science and Engineering Practices: Engineering Design: Developed a simple sketch, drawing, or physical model to illustrate how the shape of an object helps it function as needed to solve a given problem.
 ETS1.C: Optimizing the Design Solution: Because there is always more than one possible solution to a problem it is useful to compare and test designs.

-- Along the banks of the Maxwelton Creek, students will take-on the role of an ecosystem creature.
-From the point of view of their creature, they will experience how changes to the habitat can impact all the creatures that live there.
+- Along the banks of the Maxwelton Creek, students took on the role of an ecosystem creature.
+From the point of view of their creature, they experienced how changes to the habitat can impact all the creatures that live there.
 NGSS Creatures in the Stream: LS2.A: Ecosystem: Interactions, Energy, Dynamics: Interdependent relationships in Ecosystems: A healthy ecosystem is one in which multiple species of different types are each able to meet their needs in a relatively stable web of life.
 Newly introduced species can damage the balance of an ecosystem.